benhowdle89/svgeezy/readme.md

 It checks if the browser supports SVGs, if not, changes the _src_ of the image to a _.png_ instead (or whatever you pass in).

+### Installing SVGeezy

+SVGeezy can being installed using bower with `bower install svgeezy`.
+Alternatively, you can download or clone this repo manually.

 ### Use

 	svgeezy.init('nocheck', 'png'); // this will tell the plugin to not check images with a class of 'nocheck'